 10. Change the Adjustment Brush into an Eraser

 If you use the Adjustment brush, you would know that you end up needing to quickly erase some of your adjustments too.
-You can quickly change the brush into an eraser by holding down the Alt/Option key.
+One of the hidden features of Lightroom is that you can quickly change the brush into an eraser by holding down the Alt/Option key.
 As soon as you release they key, the brush goes back to normal.
+Neat, huh?

 11. Change the Sync… button to Sync